FrozenNode/Laravel-Administrator/docs/configuration.md

 	'settings_config_path' => app('path') . '/config/administrator/settings',

 This is the directory location of your application's settings config files.
 If you want to create settings pages for your admins, you'll store each settings config file in the path above.
 As with the `model_config_path`, it's up to you how to organize this.
 The recommended approach is above, but you may just find a more sensible way to organize your config directories.

+You may also use an array of paths, in the event that any packages you're using provide settings config files for administrator panels.

+	/**
+	 * The path to your settings config directory
+	 *
+	 * @type array
+	 */
+	'settings_config_path' => [
+	    app('path') . '/config/administrator/settings',
+	    base_path('vendor/vendorname/packagename/administrator/settings')
+	],

+Be careful of naming conflicts between settings files!
+The array will be processed in order, and the first settings file with the given name found will be used.

 <a name="menu"></a>
 ### Menu